FarhanShares/laravel-mediaman/README.md

 **Note:** Support for updating file name & disk will be added soon.

-**Heads Up!** Do not update anything other than `name` & `data` using the Media instance.
-If you need to deal with collections, please read the docs below.
+**Heads Up!** If you need to deal with collections, please read the docs below.
+Do not update anything other than `name` & `data` using the Media instance for the time being.